Build. Empower. Inspire

 Tell us about SheThePeople and how it came about.

 Shaili: SheThePeople really came about to increase the number of women we call role models.
 I am a strong believer that you can’t have 10 women represent a population of half a billion women as the only role models in a country like ours.
 A country that is now more and more focusing on opportunities, diversity as well as putting more women into the workplace so that they can contribute.
-I have also always felt that India lacked a multi-genre platform to quench the intellectual thirst of any woman who was on her learning curve and that’s the space that SheThePeople TV is trying to fill.
+I have also always buy viagra online australia, and after felt that India lacked a multi-genre platform to quench the intellectual thirst of any woman who was on her learning curve and that’s the space that SheThePeople TV is trying to fill.

 From the entrepreneur to the nanny, SheThePeople is quite diverse.